getmaxun/maxun/README.md

 <img src="https://static.scarf.sh/a.png?x-pxid=c12a77cc-855e-4602-8a0f-614b2d0da56a" />

 # Getting Started
-The simplest way to get started is to use the hosted version: https://app.maxun.dev.
-Maxun cloud also deals with anti-bot detection, huge proxy network with automatic proxy rotation, and CAPTCHA solving.
+The simplest & fastest way to get started is to use the hosted version: https://app.maxun.dev.
+Maxun Cloud deals with anti-bot detection, huge proxy network with automatic proxy rotation, and CAPTCHA solving.

 # Local Installation
 1. Create a root folder for your project (e.g. 'maxun')